njmuggio/fae/README.md

 All template commands occur between `$(` and `)`.
 Supported commands are listed in the sections below.

+If loading and rendering templates via fae::Library, nested/included templates are supported.

 ## Supported Commands

 ### Variable Substitution